Dark matter as the source of neutrino mass: theory overview and experimental prospects: Revamped scotogenic model

 We now turn to the direct DM detection prospects in the revamped scotogenic model.
-While we already saw that loop-induced direct detection leads to reasonable rates, tree-level cross-sections would enhance direct detection prospects and open new possibilities.
+While we already saw that loop-induced direct detection leads to reasonable rates, tree-level cross-sections could substantially enhance direct detection prospects and open new possibilities.
 That is exactly what happens in the revamped scotogenic scenario.
 In the presence of a nonzero VEV of the scalar triplet $\Omega$, there is a mixing between the fermions $\Sigma_0$ and $F$.
 For a large $F$-$\Sigma$-$\Omega$ Yukawa coupling the fermionic dark-matter candidate $\chi_i$ will be a substantially mixed state of $F$ and $\Sigma_0$.
 This implies the existence of a tree-level interaction term leading to direct dark-matter detection~\cite{Hirsch:2013ola}.
-This revamps the phenomenological prospects of the full-fledged scotogenic scenario with respect to either the pure-singlet~\cite{Ma:2006km,Tao:1996vb} or pure-triplet expectations~\cite{Kubo:2006yx,Ma:2008cu,Chao:2012sz}.
+This improves the phenomenological prospects of the revamped scotogenic scenario with respect to either the pure-singlet~\cite{Ma:2006km,Tao:1996vb} or pure-triplet expectations~\cite{Kubo:2006yx,Ma:2008cu,Chao:2012sz}.

-Dark-matter nucleon scattering will proceed through a scalar mediated t-channel scalar diagram, shown in Fig. \ref{fig:DD}, involving the mixing of scalars as well as the mixing of fermions.
-The spin-independent scattering cross-section per nucleon is given by \cite{Restrepo:2019ilz,Choubey:2017yyn}:
+Dark-matter nucleon scattering will proceed through a scalar mediated t-channel diagram, shown in Fig. \ref{fig:DD}, involving the mixing of scalars as well as the mixing of fermions.
+For illustration we give the the tree-level approximation for the spin-independent scattering cross-section per nucleon, expressed as

 with the nucleon form factor $f_N \approx 0.3$.
 Here $m_N^{}$ is the nucleon mass and $\mu_{\text{red}}=m_{\chi_1^0}\, m_N^{}/(m_{\chi_1^0}+ m_N^{})$ is the reduced mass of the $N-\chi_1^{}$ system, while $\beta$ is the scalar mixing angle, given as $\tan2\beta=\frac{4v_\Omega v_\phi(\mu_1-\sqrt 2\lambda_1^\Omega v_\Omega)}{4\sqrt 2\lambda_2^\Omega v_\Omega^3-2\sqrt 2\lambda_1 v_\Omega v_\phi^2+ \mu_1 v_\phi^2}.$